juliogomez/myhero_spark/README.md

 Upon startup, the service registers a webhook to send all new messages to the service address.

-## Interacting with the Spark Bot
+## Interacting with the WebEx Teams Bot
-The Spark Bot is a very simple interface that is designed to make it intuitive to use.
-Simply send any message to the Spark Bot Email Address to have the bot reply back with some instructions on how to access the features.
+The WebEx Teams Bot is a very simple interface that is designed to make it intuitive to use.
+Simply send any message to the WebEx Teams Bot Email Address to have the bot reply back with some instructions on how to access the features.

 The bot is deisgned to look for commands to act on, and provide the basic help message for anything else.
 The commands are: